Common name: Nettles

 Latin name: Urtica dioica

-Parts used: Leaf or root
+Parts used: Leaf, root, or seed

 Characteristics: Stinging nettles are a common perennial found throughout Europe, the U.S.A., and most temperate climates (Winston, 2007).
 They often grow 3 to 4 feet tall.
 They are often found in wastelands, gardens, and woodlands (Safarinejad et al., 2005).
 The genus name ‘urtica’ is derived from uro meaning ‘to burn’ or urere ‘to sting’ (Upton, 2013).